Must-Have Guide for a Solo Female Road Trip: How To Stay Safe

 A portable charger, power cord, or power bank is also essential, especially on long trips.
 You don’t want your phone dying in the middle of nowhere!
 I once had my phone die while I was sightseeing in Beijing.
 I was helpless without my phone in a city where English isn’t widely spoken.
 Can you imagine the stress when you’re out alone where there’s barely any traffic?

-Remember to bring a power card with USB-C and USB-A ports; you’ll never know which outlet your rental has these days.
+Remember to bring a power cord with USB-C and USB-A ports; you’ll never know which outlet your rental has these days.

 Stay Connected